Q: How does our whey compare to others on the market?

 ImmunoPro or Vital Whey may be placed directly in the mouth in small amounts (e.g. 1/2 teaspoon) as often as desired.
 Chew slowly.
 They may also be mixed hand mixed in liquids.
 Add the powder slowly to the liquid as you are stirring with a fork.
 You may use in water, raw milk or milk substitute (e.g. almond or rice milk) in an amount to satisfy your taste.
 A shaker jar is recommended.
 Use of an electric blender is acceptable on low speed.
 If possible drink slowly and circulate in the mouth before swallowing.
 This insures the uptake of the native protein peptides.

 Important note: Liquids should be cold or room temperature.
 Do not use hot liquids because high temperature will denature* (damage) the fragile proteins. pH change is also damaging.
-Mixing the whey protein with any other types of food can induce a pH change and slow the transit time in the stomach through its digestive response to the solid food.
+Mixing the whey powder with any other types of food can induce a pH change and slow the transit time in the stomach through its digestive response to the solid food.
 Liquids that are not neutral in their pH can denature the proteins, so avoid mixing with fruit juices, coffee, and tea.
 By following the above guide the uptake of the proteins in their native form in the upper small intestine is optimized.
 The addition of a sweetener or flavoring for palatability with our products is acceptable.

 These three products are exceptionally potent in immune and regenerative components and will greatly enhance any protein supplement one is already consuming.